 Political Parties and Political Participation: The SPLM enjoyed a near monopoly of power in the government and continued to be the most broadly recognized political entity since the signing of the Comprehensive Peace Agreement in 2005.
 SPLM membership conferred political and financial advantages, and there was great reluctance by opposition parties to shed the SPLM name.
 For example, the main opposition party was referred to as the SPLM-IO, and most other political parties were either offshoots of the SPLM or affiliated with it.

-Under the terms of the August 2015 Agreement on the Resolution of the Conflict in the Republic of South Sudan (“the peace agreement”), President Kiir’s SPLM faction was allocated a 53 percent share of the executive branch.
-A 33 percent share was assigned to the SPLM-IO, led by Riek Machar Teny, who returned to Juba in April to serve as first vice president.
-After fighting between the SPLA and SPLA-IO broke out in Juba in July, however, Machar fled the country.
-His SPLM-IO fractured into two factions, and, after the July violence, the government recognized only the faction led by current First Vice President Taban Deng Gai.
+Under the terms of the 2015 peace agreement, President Kiir’s SPLM faction was allocated a 53 percent share of the executive branch.
+A 33-percent share was assigned to the SPLM-IO, led by Riek Machar Teny, who returned to Juba in April to serve as first vice president.
+After fighting between the SPLA and SPLA-IO broke out in Juba in July 2016, however, Machar fled the country.
+His SPLM-IO fractured into two factions, and, after the July 2016 violence, the government recognized only the faction led by current First Vice President Taban Deng Gai.

 Under the terms of the peace agreement, opposition parties head 14 of 30 ministries.
 They also held a small minority of seats in the TNLA and the Council of States.
-Many opposition members who are supporters of Machar argued the current SPLM-IO led by Taban Deng Gai is no longer “the true opposition,” characterizing its membership to consist of opposition figures who have defected to the government.
+Many opposition members who were supporters of Machar argued the current SPLM-IO led by Taban Deng Gai was no longer “the true opposition,” characterizing its membership to consist of opposition figures who had defected to the government.

 Opposition parties complained that at times the government harassed party members.
 The Political Parties Act, passed in 2012, mandated specific requirements for those political parties that existed in a unified Sudan prior to South Sudan’s independence in 2011.
-The Political Parties Council (an independent body created by the law and created in early February to manage political party matters) representatives estimated the requirements affect approximately 25 parties.
-In October the Political Parties Council issued a call for pre-independence parties to register within 90 days, stating no party had officially registered since independence; 11 political parties were registered in April.
+Representatives of the Political Parties Council (an independent body created by the law and created in early February to manage political party matters) estimated the requirements affected approximately 25 parties.
+In October 2016 the Political Parties Council issued a call for preindependence parties to register within 90 days, stating no party had officially registered since independence; 11 political parties were registered in April.
 Parties formed after independence are not subject to the 90-day deadline.
-Registration (for both pre-and post-independence parties) included strict requirements that a party show a minimum number of supporters in eight of the country’s 10 states (to avoid ethnically based parties) and adopt a party constitution and manifesto before the deadline.
+Registration (for both pre-and postindependence parties) included strict requirements that a party show a minimum number of supporters in eight of the country’s 10 states (to avoid ethnically based parties) and adopt a party constitution and manifesto before the deadline.

 Participation of Women and Minorities: The transitional constitution requires at least 25 percent female participation in the legislative and executive branches of government at the national and state levels.
 The Local Government Act requires at least 25 percent of county commissioners and 25 percent of county councilors be women.
 The Council of Traditional Authority Leaders Act requires at least two of nine members of the council be women.